-- Be at least one folder below the initial shared location. - Not contain spaces unless enclosed in single quotation marks.
+- ☐ Be at least one folder below the initial shared location. - Not contain spaces unless enclosed in double quotation marks.
 For example,

-'''

-\\mynode\myshare\accnting
+\\mynode\myshare\accnting "\\mynode\my share\accnting"

-'\\mynode\my share\accnting'

-'''

-APP SET METALOCATION_SAME
+APP SET METALOCATION SAME

 The APP SET METALOCATION_SAME command identifies whether Master Files and their corresponding Access Files must be in the same location.